 It’s important to note that when you’re shooting the kind of photo above (ie. not the super close up range photos), you’re not actually using the macro capabilities of the lens – at this point it’s acting in the same way as any other 90mm lens.

-So why would you bother buying a macro?
+So why would you bother buying a macro lens for food photography?
 Well… simply for versatility.
 By having the option to create beautiful, tightly cropped compositions and super sharp, detailed close ups, you can do a LOT more with just one lens.

 Minimum Focus Distance